AdobeDocs/journey-orchestration-learn.sv-SE/help/configuring-journey-orchestration/configure-data-sources.md

 # Konfigurera datakällor

-[!UICONTROL Journey Orchestration] Med kan du ansluta till Adobe Experience Platform eller andra datakällor från tredje part för att hämta ytterligare information som kan användas under en resa för:
+[!UICONTROL Journey Orchestration] allows you to connect to Adobe Experience Platform or other third-party data sources to retrieve additional information that can be used in a journey for:

-* Definition av villkor
+* Definition of conditions
 * Parametrar och personaliseringsdata i åtgärder
 * [!UICONTROL Custom timer] definition
 * Anpassad tidszonsdefinition